ForesightInitiative/.github/profile/README.md

 <!---
 ## ADAM
 The purpose of [ADAM](https://github.com/ForesightAndMetrics/ADAM) is to bring together tools and models that use a variety of data from many sources to support policy and investment decision making.

+Foresight and Metrics for the Transformation of Food Land and Water Systems
 --->

 ## Clim2Agri